AplaProject/apla-docs-en/introduction/templates.rst

       }

 ********************************************************************************
-Элементы навигации
+Navigation elements
 ********************************************************************************

 Navigation( params, …)
 ==============================
-Функция выводит панель с «хлебными крошками» и ссылкой на редактирование текущей страницы **Edit**. Например, Navigation( LiTemplate(dashboard_default, citizen),goverment).
+The function displays a panel with "bread crumbs" and the link to edit the current page **Edit**. Например, Navigation( LiTemplate(dashboard_default, citizen),goverment).

 LinkPage(page,text,[params])
 ==============================